 Five model bills remove discriminatory ideologies and action civics from public K-12 classrooms.
 The Partisanship Out of Civics Act is the most important bill in the entire Model K-12 Civics Code, because it removes discriminatory ideologies and action civics from social studies classes.
 Three other bills eliminate service-learning pedagogy entirely from public K-12 schools (Classroom Learning Act), prevent identity-politics distortions of the curriculum (Schools Nondiscrimination Act), and prevent public schools from grading students for their level of commitment to any value or attitude that requires assent to any philosophy or political framework (Values Assessment Act).
 Action Civics Repeal lists the state statutes that authorize action civics, service learning, project-based assessment, and community service, and which should be repealed.

-Three model bills reform public school administration to ensure that education administrators comply with laws removing Critical Race Theory and action civics.
+Four model bills reform public school administration to ensure that education administrators comply with laws removing Critical Race Theory and action civics.
 These bills include a requirement to make publicly accessible both school documents (Academic Transparency Act) and school expenditures (Financial Transparency Act), as well as a bill to create born-open documents at both the K-12 and university level (Born-Open Documents Act).
 They also prohibit school districts from doing business with contractors that discriminate by using Critical Race Theory policies (Contractor Nondiscrimination Act).